MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 Use wording on features names to better understanding results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here, we will use a wording to rename our features label with more understandable terms.
-It will make our local explainability more operational and understandable to any users. - To do this, we will use the house_dict dictionnary which match for each features of our datasets a description - We need to remove the key features “GarageCars” because this features isn’t available in our trained dataset - We can next declare this as our features_dict in the initialisation of our SmartExplainer object
+Here, we use a wording to rename our features label with more understandable terms.
+It’s usefull to make our local explainability more operational and understandable to any users. - To do this, we use the house_dict dictionnary which match for each features of our datasets a description - We need to remove the key features “GarageCars” because this features isn’t available in our trained dataset - We can next declare this as our features_dict in the initialisation of our SmartExplainer object